rayct/barcode_generator/README.md

 ## Generate Barcode using Python

-## Note! that before running this code, you will need to install the barcode package dependencies.
-You can do this by running pip install python-barcode.
+## Note! that before running this code, you will need to install the barcode package dependencies. ## You can do this by running: pip install python-barcode.
-### pip install python-barcode

 ## This is a Python code snippet that generates a barcode image in PNG format using the barcode package.
 Here's how it works:
 1. The user is prompted to input the code that they want to generate a barcode for.